pangeo-forge/pangeo-forge-orchestrator/docs/README.md

 docker-compose up --build
 ```

-Here, the AWS credentials are used to authenticate with the AWS CLI at container start time, and the
-which allows the container to decrypt your local creds on startup.
+Here, the AWS credentials are used to authenticate with the AWS CLI at container start time, which allows the container to decrypt your local creds on startup.

 # Database: migrations with Alembic